 I recently pushed away from my desk in favour of a walk in the forest with Whitman.
 The deadline to finish my novel looms, but a part of me called out the restorative time in nature.
 The October air was cool against my cheek that day and the earthy smell of fallen leaves ever present.
 The sumacs had turned blood red and the poplar leaves became shimmering coins against the sky.

-A character in my novel (a work in progress), has drawn me to Leaves of Grass, a collection of poetry by Walt Whitman.
+A character in my novel The Last Hoffman, has drawn me to Leaves of Grass, a collection of poetry by Walt Whitman.
 Much of Whitman’s work centres on nature and so he was a fitting companion for my forest walk.

 “Here by myself away from the clank of the world,